What to Serve With Italian Sausage Sandwiches?

 3. Caesar Salad

-In addition, Caesar salad is easy enough for beginners in the kitchen, as it only requires a few ingredients (fewer than most salads).
-The best part is you can do all of your cooking right in the same pan!
+In addition, Caesar salad is easy enough for beginners in the kitchen, as it requires only a few ingredients (fewer than most salads).

 4. Creamed Spinach